 Finals week is arguably the worst week in college. right behind burnt popcorn guy and the 3 am fire alarm.
 During it, you won’t want to be anywhere near the library (trust me it’s suddenly every student’s favorite study spot!)

 So, if you really wanna find a quiet space to study, try going to a smaller lounge in another discipline’s study hall, an empty classroom, local bookstore, or small artisan coffee shop.

-These spots are usually more quiet with fewer students which means more time to crank out work you have to do!
+These spots are usually quieter with fewer students which means more time to crank out the work you have to do!

 Pro-tip, try and keep your notes and schedule organized especially during this time to reduce stress.
 If you haven’t had the chance, try following some of the tips I mentioned in my How to Stay Organized During the School Year post!

 Thanks!
 I really wish this article existed 10 years ago when I went to uni for the first time, as these really were things I struggled with very much as a fresher!
 Although I’m actually going back to uni in a couple of weeks, so they might come in handy after all!

 I wish I had these too!
 I was so lost when I first started and then again when I transferred.